25prabhu10/notes/docs/Concepts/AWS/Amazon_S3.md

 - Any request made to S3, from any account, authorized or denied, will be logged into another S3 bucket
 - That data can be analyzed using data analysis tools...
 - Or Amazon Athena
-- The log format is at: https://docs.aws.amazon.com/AmazonS3/latest/dev/LogFormat.html
+- The log format is at: [AWS log format](https://docs.aws.amazon.com/AmazonS3/latest/dev/LogFormat.html)

 ### S3 Access Logs: Warning